Bonnie Arbittier / Rivard Report

 The victims, traveling north in the company of paid smugglers, were packed inside the trailer without food or air conditioning for the journey from the border north to San Antonio.
-An employee at a Walmart in southwest San Antonio who responded to one of the escaped passenger’s request for water notified San Antonio police who began emergency response efforts early Sunday morning.
+An employee at the Walmart, located at 8538 Interstate 35 Access Rd., who responded to one of the escaped passenger’s request for water notified San Antonio police who began emergency response efforts early Sunday morning.

 (Editor’s Note: Due to an editing error, a previous version of this story said that the driver asked the Walmart employee for water.)

 The account given to authorities by tractor-trailer driver James Matthew Bradley Jr., 60, offers a narrative of events that includes his claim he left the rig to be washed at a Laredo facility before driving to San Antonio unaware of his human cargo packed inside, according to documents released to the Rivard Report by the U.S. Attorney’s office here.